Three ways to start preparing for the upcoming tax season

 2. Track down receipts like they owe you money!
 Because they probably do!

 You’ve got receipts everywhere – in your wallet, bedside drawer, kitchen cupboard, your email inbox and more.
 We’ve been there.
-You know these bills, tuition receipts, transit passes, charitable contribution receipts and medical bills will be needed to file, you just haven’t organized them.
+You know these bills, tuition receipts, charitable contribution receipts and medical bills will be needed to file, you just haven’t organized them.
 Side note: you can check your app store for dozens of apps that can help with this!

 It literally pays (in the form of a tax refund!) to be organized, as you’ll know you’ve accounted for everything, so keep all your receipts in an easy-to-find space.
 Every year, thousands of Canadians leave money on the table by not claiming all of the credits and deductions available to them – don’t be one of them!